CSCfi/csc-user-guide/docs/apps/maestro.md

 [![Maestro Standalone](http://img.youtube.com/vi/Aj205UDcWFE/0.jpg)](http://www.youtube.com/watch?v=Aj205UDcWFE "Maestro Standalone")

 !!! note
-    We do _not_ recommend running the Maestro GUI remotely on Puhti-rhel8.
+    We do _not_ recommend running the Maestro GUI remotely on Puhti.
-    It _can_ be done via [the Puhti-rhel8 web interface remote desktop](../computing/webinterface/desktop.md), but the performance may be somewhat slow due to lack of accelerated graphics.
+    It _can_ be done via [the Puhti web interface remote desktop](../computing/webinterface/desktop.md), but the performance may be somewhat slow due to lack of accelerated graphics.
 Also, **no long/heavy tasks** should be done on the login nodes.
 Please consult the [policy](../../computing/overview/#usage-policy) on the computing overview page.
-If you need to run the GUI on Puhti-rhel8, use the [sinteractive command](../computing/running/interactive-usage.md).
+If you need to run the GUI on Puhti, use the [sinteractive command](../computing/running/interactive-usage.md).

 !!! note